mcba1n/nnc_air/README.md

 ### Choosing the model parameters
 The NNC is specified by the channel mapping `f`, the adjacency matrix `A`, the Gaussian noise level `sigma`, and the duration distribution `P_K`.
 In this package, we choose `f` and `P_K` using CSV files in the directory `root/air_sim/name_of_model`.
 The adjacency matrix is specified by the Markov distribution `P`, which is also chosen using a CSV file in the same directory.
 The noise level `sigma` is chosen as a range of values in the `root/air_sim/kernel.cu` script, which we detail in the next section.

+> To estimate information rates of an ISI channel with AWGN, make the contents of `P_K.csv` equal to `1`.
+Alternatively, see the later section on GBAA.

 ### Choosing the simulation parameters
 The simulation parameters in the `root/air_sim/kernel.cu` script are:
 - Block length `m`.